 Abstract

 Human beings have a fundamental need to connect with others.
 Epley, Akalis, et al. (2008) found that people higher in chronic loneliness had a stronger tendency to anthropomorphize non-human objects, presumably for fulfilling unmet needs for social connection.
-We conducted a Replication Registered Report of Epley, Akalis, et al. (2008): Based on the setup of their Study 1, we examined the correlations between loneliness and anthropomorphism of technological gadgets (original Study 1) and pets (original Study 3) and belief in supernatural beings (original Study 2), with a large U.S. sample recruited online from MTurk using CloudResearch (n = 885 after exclusions).
+In this Registered report, we conducted a replication of Epley, Akalis, et al. (2008): based on the setup of their Study 1, we examined the correlations between loneliness and anthropomorphism of technological gadgets (original Study 1) and pets (original Study 3) and belief in supernatural beings (original Study 2), with a large U.S. online sample recruited from MTurk using CloudResearch (n = 885 after exclusions).
 Meanwhile, we extended the replication by examining the association between belief in free will and anthropomorphism.
 We found weak-to-no empirical support for the original finding that self-reported chronic loneliness was positively related to anthropomorphism.
-However, our evidence supports that the perceived controllability of gadgets negatively predicts their anthropomorphism and that free will belief is positively associated with belief in as well as anthropomorphism of supernatural beings.
+However, our evidence supports that the perceived controllability of gadgets negatively predicts their anthropomorphism and that free will belief is positively associated with belief in and anthropomorphism of supernatural beings.
 Study materials, data, and analysis scripts are available at https://osf.io/2sb7x/.

-Keywords: anthropomorphism; free will belief; loneliness; replication; Registered Report
+Keywords: anthropomorphism, free will belief, loneliness, replication, Registered Report

-Revisiting the positive association between loneliness and anthropomorphism with an extension to belief in free will: A Registered Report replication and extensions of Epley et al. (2008)
+Insufficient evidence of a positive association between chronic loneliness and anthropomorphism: Replication and extension Registered Report of Epley et al. (2008)

 Human beings have a fundamental need for social connection (Baumeister & Leary, 1995), and this need motivates people to socialize when they feel lonely.
 Yet, very often, one has no immediately available others to connect with.
 At such times, it has been proposed that people anthropomorphize their surroundings (i.e., attributing the behavioral characteristics and mental states of humans to non-human objects) as an alternative way to satisfy their sociality needs (Epley, Akalis, et al., 2008; Epley, Waytz, et al., 2008; Epley et al., 2007).
 In this research, we revisited the positive association between anthropomorphism and sociality motivation (as proxied by the level of chronic loneliness) by replicating Epley, Akalis, et al. (2008), one of the first empirical investigations providing evidence for this association.
-In the following, we briefly introduce the theoretical background of the sociality motivation–anthropomorphism association, outline our motivation for conducting this replication, and present an overview of our replication study as well as our extensions to it.
+In the following, we briefly introduce the theoretical background of the sociality motivation–anthropomorphism association, outline our motivation for conducting this replication, and present an overview of our replication study and our extensions to it.

 Three-factor theory of anthropomorphism